romanejaquez/responsive-ui-flutter-workshop/step_02/instructions.md

 In responsive design, a breakpoint is the screen size at which a website or app's content and design will adjust in a certain way in order to provide the best possible user experience.

 Essentially, breakpoints are pixel values that a developer/designer can define in code.
-When a responsive app reaches those pixel values, a transformation occurs so that the website offers an optimal user experience for the screen dimensions (in pixels) in which it renders.
+When a responsive app reaches those pixel values, a transformation occurs so that it offers an optimal user experience for the screen dimensions (in pixels) in which it renders.

-Let's represent that in our code.

-Find the ```Utils``` class in our code and let's start by adding the most common breakpoints that our app should handle based on the devices in which our users will consume our app, ranging from mobile, tablet, laptop, and desktop, as a set of ```const``` values:
+Proceed to find the ```Utils``` class in the code and start by adding the most common breakpoints that your app should handle based on the devices in which your users will consume your app, ranging from mobile, tablet, laptop, and desktop, as a set of ```const``` values:

 ```dart